iterative/mlem.ai/content/docs/use-cases/dvc.md

 DVC pipelines are the useful DVC mechanism to build data pipelines, in which you can process your data and train your model.
-You may be already training your ML models in them and what to start using MLEM to save those models.
+You may be already training your ML models in them and want to start using MLEM to save those models.

 MLEM can be easily plugged into existing DVC pipelines.
 If you already added `.mlem` files to `.dvcignore`, you are good to go.
 Otherwise you'll need to